-The Program on Climate and Health helped convene the Medical Society Consortium on Climate and Health, with a mission to inform the public and policymakers about the harmful health effects of climate change on Americans, as well as about the immediate and long-term health benefits associated with decreasing greenhouse gas emissions (i.e., heat-trapping pollution) and other preventive and protective measures.
-Visit the Consortium site for more information and resources.
+In partnership with leading American medical societies, we organized and coordinate the Medical Society Consortium on Climate and Health.
+Currently composed of 29 medical societies and 53 affiliate organizations, the Consortium works to inform the public and policymakers about the harmful health effects of climate change on Americans, and the immediate and long-term health benefits associated with decreasing greenhouse gas emissions (i.e., heat-trapping pollution) and other preventive and protective measures.

 To facilitate the medical community’s awareness-raising efforts, the Consortium brings together associations representing over 600,000 clinical practitioners.

 Recognizing that the health impacts of climate change disproportionately impact our most vulnerable populations, the Health and Climate Solutions team is partnering with the Robert Wood Johnson Foundation (RWJF) to advance health equity through climate solutions.
 While RWJF is helping to build a Culture of Health, climate change presents threats to any vision of a healthy future.
 We seek to elevate the stories of communities across the United States that are improving health and addressing climate change in equitable ways.
 To learn more, visit the Health & Climate Solutions website.